ovanderzee/snap-collect/API.md

 ## length

-Count the number of records kept
+Count the number of records kept.

 Returns **[Number][26]**

 ## set

-Place (or replace) a record under a certain key
+Place (or replace) a record under a certain key.

 ### Parameters